jmu2nmsu/python-web-scraper/README.md

 # python-web-scraper
-Scrapes a webpage for images and downloads them to a file the program creates on the computer running said program
+Scrapes a webpage for images and downloads them to a folder that the program creates on the computer running said program